metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - `...\Ruleset.Utility\Set-NetworkProfile.ps1`
     - `...\Ruleset.Remote\*.ps1`

-    By default none of these scripts run on their own, except as explained in point 5.\
+    By default none of these scripts except `Ruleset.Remote` run on their own, except as explained in point 5.\
     Those scripts listed above which begin with `...\` exist in at least `Modules` and `Test` subdirectories.

 9. Following is a list of external executables that are run by some scripts